dejan2609/harshadranganathan.github.io/_posts/2020-12-05-aws-eks-cluster-setup-part-1.md

 Throughout this article we will be referring to the terraform snippets from [VPC Terraform module](https://github.com/terraform-aws-modules/terraform-aws-vpc/) to describe the network set up process.

+You can find the sample code that uses the module in below repo:

+{% include repo-card.html repo="terraform-aws-vpc" %}

 ## AWS Network Diagram

 You can zoom on the network diagram here -